 The North has strengths in advanced manufacturing, including through highly productive, automated and digital manufacturing techniques and processes.
 There is also a strong presence of automotive manufacturing in the North.
 These include expertise in textiles, research and design, and metallic and non-metallic production processes.
-The GVA growth in advanced manufacturing is expected to increase from £33.4 billion to £58 billion between 2015 and 2050 (2011 prices).
-Productivity as measured by GVA per job is also expected to rise from £58,000 in 2015 to over £178,000 in 205059.
+The GVA growth in advanced manufacturing predicted from 2015 to 2050 is expected to increase from £33.4 billion to £58 billion (£2011).
+Productivity as measured by GVA per job is also expected to rise from £58,000 in 2015 to over £178,000 in 2050.